 Using the right tools at the right time really optimizes your cooking time while improving food flavour, a win-win for all!

 - The microwave, for example, is a great time saver and perfect for low-calorie meals.
-Courgettes, broccoli, carrots and cauliflowers can be steamed in the microwave with a tbsp of olive oil, salt and a tbsp of water.
+Courgettes, broccoli, carrots and cauliflowers can be steamed in the microwave with a tablespoon of olive oil, salt and a tablespoon of water.
 It only takes 5 minutes, they remain crunchy and you don’t have any pots to wash afterwards.
 Try the recipe: Baked Salmon Fillet In Oven With Steamed Zucchini

 - Potatoes are the big winner in microwave cooking.
 No pealing, I just pierce them with a knife and cover them with kitchen paper, they are ready in 5 to 8 minutes depending on size.
 If your children don't want to eat steamed potatoes but are craving for french fries, cut the cooked potatoes in quarter add salt and pepper, sprinkle with olive oil and put them in the oven for 15 minutes.